sylesh-687/shaileshthakur-resume/Core Java Part4.md

 | Abstract class contains instance vars as well | Interface do not contain instar vars it has only abstract methods |
 | Abstract class is created using abstract keyword | Interface is create using interface keyword |
 ---

+#### Q64:How can u call Garbage Collector?
+    A: We can call Garbage collector of JVM to delete any unused memory and unreferenced memory from the memory using gc() method. gc() method appears in both Runtime and System class of java.lang package.
+ ---